dapucita/haxbotron/README.md

 `!afk MSG` switches to idle status, or return to active status if already in afk mode.
 MSG is the reason, and it can be skipped.

+## Game Commands for Captain Players
+`!auto` picks players from spectators by descending order when you are captain.

+`!rand` picks players from spectators by random when you are captain.

 ## Game Commands for Admin Players
 `!freeze` prohibits all players without admin to chat.
 Or unmute if the players are already muted.